 While I was taking a picture of the dried painting my son decided he wanted in on the fun ( 5.5 hours later) he had conditions though, only the big star and only the red paint.
 Aren’t 2 year olds fun?
 I’m glad he did it and did it on his terms though!

 I have done kitchen utensil painting before but never have they turned out so cute!
+I love these potato masher prints they are such an easy fun art project for toddlers.
 I think what made the difference is that my son helps me mash foods and knows to go straight up and down which is very important for this project!
 This would make awesome home made wrapping paper too… possibly for Father’s Day.

 - Gather your materials.
 You will need some construction paper, a dish, a potato masher, and paint.